StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {now} with a string representation of Golangs time.Now() function, formatted per the provided date format.
+Moldova will replace any instance of {now} with a string representation of Golangs time.Now() function, formatted per the provided date format.
 There are 2 built in formats, for convenience, that are compatible with many databases.

 * simple - "2006-01-02 15:04:05"